Greek Orthodox Archdiocese of Thyateira and Great Britain: History

 The first recorded organised Greek Orthodox community in England was established in 1670 by a group of 100 Greek refugees from Mani.
 There were also theologians, students, coffee shop owners, traders and sailors.
 Their priest was Daniel Boulgaris, who also seems to have taken the initiative to gain permission from the Anglican Bishop of London to build a permanent church for his growing flock.
 His efforts were boosted in 1676 by the arrival of the Archbishop of Samos, Joseph Georgerines, who had originally travelled to London to publish his Anthologion, "for the use of the Eastern Greek Church".
 Soon, the London authorities granted them permission to build a church.
 Georgerines then travelled around the country with his manservant, Dominikos Cratianas, to raise the necessary funds.

 The church was inaugurated in 1677 in Soho and dedicated to the Panagia on what soon became Greek Street.
 However, the situation turned precarious when Dominicos Cratiana was taken to court by his master over the alleged disappearance of funds.
 Cratiana counteracted by accusing him of being a "Popish plotter".

-The church was confiscated in 1684 and handed over to Huguenot refugees from France, much to the anger of the Greek Archbishop, who wrote and circulated a furious pamphlet which criticised this move and detailed how the English authorities had expropriated the community.
+The church was confiscated in 1684 and handed over to Huguenot refugees from France, much to the anger of the Greek archbishop, who wrote and circulated a furious pamphlet which criticised this move and detailed how the English authorities had expropriated the community.
 He wrote that the community "never sold the said Church, nor received any sum for the building thereof".
 The church no longer stands but the dedicatory plaque that was embedded over the main entrance is now housed in the narthex of the Greek Orthodox Cathedral of St Sophia in Bayswater.

 During the next 150 years, the community had to worship in the Imperial Russian Embassy.
 Finally, in 1837, an autonomous community was set up in Finsbury Park in London.
 The first new church was built in 1850, on London Street in the City.
 In 1877, the Church of St Sophia (the Holy Wisdom) was constructed in London to cope with the growing influx of Orthodox immigrants to the United Kingdom.
-By the outbreak of the First World War, large Orthodox communities in London, Manchester, Cardiff and Liverpool, each focused on its own church.
+By the outbreak of the First World War, there were large Orthodox communities in London, Manchester, Cardiff and Liverpool, each focused on its own church.